AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 changes by at most $0.1$.
 The proof bounded two hidden neurons by hand.
 A larger network needs the same reasoning applied systematically across every layer.

-We now follow whole ranges of April's feature values through every neuron.
+To scale that proof, we follow whole ranges of April's feature values through every neuron.
 Attach a lower and upper bound to each input, then calculate new bounds after every network operation.
 One pass through the network can cover the entire allowed set.

 ## Give each input a lower and upper bound

-An **interval** $[\underline v,\overline v]$ represents every value $v$ satisfying
+An **interval** $[\underline v,\overline v]$ summarizes every value $v$ satisfying

 $$
 \underline v\leq v\leq\overline v.